 Old Bikers – It Never Leaves You, You Just Take a Break

 In 1997 I moved to the Isle of Man and its unique biking culture had me toying with the idea of another motorcycle.
 I planned on buying something to restore but I was also running a business and never seemed to get around to it.

 It wasn’t until the retro motorcycles started appearing that I began to seriously consider jumping back into the saddle with a brand new machine.
-I hadn’t owned a new bike since the little Suzuki I had purchased in 1980, preferring instead to buy and restore or modify older bikes.
+I hadn’t purchased a brand new bike since the little Suzuki I had purchased in 1980, preferring instead to buy and restore or modify older bikes.

 A new bike appealed.
 No skinned knuckles working late nights trying to get the bike running for the weekend.
 Just turn the key and go.
 Nice.

 I was in a Yamaha dealer in 2016 to look at an XSR900, a naked offering with a retro vibe to it that I liked the looks of.
 A couple of old bikers were in and one of them was picking up his brand new XSR700.
 He was about my age and we got chatting.